AndrewJJ/ob_HIIR/README.md

 - JUCE_USE_SSE_INTRINSICS is used to automatically choose either SSE or FPU based code paths
 - Float arrays should be 16 byte aligned for most efficient SSE processing

+## Changes to HIIR

+- HIIR source files are amalgamated into a .h & a .cpp file
+- Some comments are removed
+- Conditional compilation based on JUCE_USE_SSE_INTRINSICS to choouse either SSE or FPU code paths

 ## From the readme.txt for HIIR